Navajo Sterling Silver Buffalo Nickel Ring by Betty Yellowhorse

 CONDITION: Vintage, Never Worn

-This ring, handmade by renowned Navajo artist Betty Yellowhorse, showcases a Buffalo nickel, presented obverse (heads forward) displaying the Indian Head design.
-Simple in its design, the coin, dated 1936, is the star here.
+This ring, handmade by renowned Navajo artist Betty Yellowhorse, showcases a Buffalo nickel, presented reverse (tails) forward, displaying the Buffalo design.
+Simple in its design, the coin is the star here.
 This ring can easily be worn by a man or a woman.

 Betty Yellowhorse is an accomplished silver smith, working in the rich Navajo tradition.
 She is known for incorporating beautiful old coins into her jewelry.
 Working with silver coins in jewelry is a practice which points to a time before the use of sheet silver and bezel wire, and so coin work taps the deepest roots of tradition in Navajo silver jewelry making.
 Betty Yellowhorse jewelry is imbued with the richness and beauty of this lineage, not only through traditional techniques and designs, but also by incorporating the long history held in such old coins.